cglorious/magic-mouse-frontend/README.md

 # Fruits Parlor Crown

 Magic Mouse is a Web Application built while attending Flatiron School using React Redux that communicates with the backend Ruby on Rails API.
-It is intended for visitors to track their Disney experience.
-Users can add attractions and count their rides.
+It is intended for visitors to log their Disney experience.
+Users can add images on attractions and log their experience.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 It connects to a [backend Ruby on Rails API](https://github.com/cglorious/magic-mouse-backend).